Jach/lisp-refactoring/README.md

 For CLOS methods, however, what should be done?
 With multiple dispatch, there's not even "the" function to inline unless you already know your types.
 I suppose this could be a very interactive refactor, asking the user for such types, or just gathering all defmethods and inlining them as a `labels` with a typecase.
 However there's also the complications of any before/after/around methods, and any calls to parent methods with `call-next-method`.
 I'm going to say, this refactor only deals with functions (and can `macroexpand-1` macros?) and leave methods for a separate dream refactor.
+As a proof case, it shouldn't require too much manual effort to turn the defmethod code in [this](https://news.ycombinator.com/item?id=3389933) example to the comment's Scheme-like inlined version.

 This refactor can have two modes to it: local and global.